• Skip to primary navigation

 Here, we conclude our list of writing competitions for children.

-The Amazing Women’s Edition contest is an initiative set up by the National Youth Foundation for women in the United States.
+The Amazing Women’s Edition contest is an initiative set up by the National Youth Foundation for Women in the United States.
 The contest is available to students in grades K to eight in the United States.

 Conclusion